Canada Science and Technology Museum: Collections

 The museum's collection preserves objects and data relating to the scientific and technological heritage of the country.
 The museum's collections originates from a small collection of artifacts transferred to the institution from the defunct National Museum of Canada in 1966.
 In 1989, the museum adopted a collection development strategy that provided its collection team with a more focused approach to explore how science and technology contributed to the "transformation of Canada".

 The museum's collection has grown through acquisitions and donations.
 Approximately 90 per cent of items in the museum's collection are donated, most of whom were gifted to the museum at the donor's initiative.
 However, the museum does not accept conditional donations.
 As of 2021, the permanent collection includes approximately 20,000 artifact lots with 60,000 individual objects and 80,000 photos and other associated archival materials; providing the museum with the largest collection of scientific and technological artifacts in Canada.
-Items rom the collection date from the 12th century to present.
+Items from the collection date from the 12th century to present.
 Items from the museum's collection that are not on display are stored in the Ingenium Centre's storage facilities.
 Items from the museum's library and archives is also located in the Ingenium Centre, sharing facilities with the Canada Agriculture and Food Museum.